cuppajoeman/cj-blog/_posts/2021-11-20-jazz-chords-for-programmers.md

 Today I will give a reference table for standard chords including jazz chords.
 To be able to construct these quickly we will explain what the notation means:

-Some of the notation uses numbers, like X^9, these represent scale degrees, so
+Some of the notation uses numbers, like X^9, these represent scale degrees of a standard major scale:

 | scale degrees | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 | intervals     | 0 | 2 | 4 | 5 | 7 | 9 | 11| 0 |